min2ha/ukwa-site/content/target/26183/index.en.md

   "subject": "UK General Election 2015"
 }

-# International Men's Day UK: Putting the Man in Your Manifestos

 The objectives of celebrating an International Men's Day include focusing on men's and boys' health, improving gender relations, promoting gender equality, and highlighting positive male role models.It is an occasion to highlight discrimination against men and boys and to celebrate their achievements and contributions, in particular for their contributions to community, family, marriage, and child care.The broader and ultimate aim of the event is to promote basic humanitarian values.